Indian wedding videographer – Indian wedding video trailers below

 Indian wedding videography

 From filming my first Hindu wedding back in 2007 I have loved every minute of each Indian wedding I have been involved in since that day.
-For me Indian weddings are by far the easiest and most enjoyable to shoot due to so much that goes on within each day, which for a documentary wedding videographer is an absolute dream.
+For me Indian weddings are by far the most action packed and enjoyable to shoot due to so much that goes on within each day and before, which for a documentary wedding videographer is an absolute dream.

-From shooting all of the many various religious Indian ceremonies and cultural traditions from different regions, there is just so many opportunities to gather incredible footage from each day.
+From shooting all of the many various religious Indian ceremonies, pre-events from Mendhi nights to the Jago and Chooda, cultural traditions from different regions, there is just so many opportunities for me to gather incredible footage from each day.

 Less manufactured shots – more storytelling your day

 For their Indian wedding videographer, whether it is for a Sikh, Hindu or Tamil wedding for example, many people are now deciding to hire documentary wedding videographers.
 The reason being is that I cover so much more of the emotion and story from your day while still keeping those dramatic shots from your Indian wedding.
 Unlike a lot of other Indian wedding videographers I don’t employ really intrusive means of covering the day, such as cranes, large dolly tracks or directing you into pose after pose throughout your day.
 That is not to say there is a right or wrong way of shooting an Indian wedding, just the way I prefer to cover your day is to let you enjoy it without distraction, that way all of the raw emotion and atmosphere can be collected exactly when it happens without anything manufactured.

 Knowing exactly where to be at the right times to collect those emotional moments is key and is something I achieve after experience from many hundreds of weddings including the many Indian weddings I shoot each year.
 It is balancing this with using my creative knowledge to capture these moments in many unique, cinematic and elegant shots.

 View one of my latest Indian wedding video trailers below